Colorado Sauce

 2. Heat a large, dry pan over medium heat.
 When hot, add peppers and garlic.
 Toast for 7 to 10 minutes, tossing constantly.
 Do not allow ingredients to scorch.

-3. Place the toasted peppers in a bowl of warm water to soak for 15 to 20 minutes.
+3. In a bowl filled with the warm water, place toasted peppers to soak for 15 to 20 minutes.

 4. Remove peppers from soaking water and place in food processor with garlic, vegetable oil, cumin, coriander and 1 cup of the soaking water.

 5. Turn on food processor and slowly add broth or stock in a stream until a smooth sauce forms.
-Continue processing until all of the peppers are fully pureed.
-Add more soaking water or stock if the sauce becomes too tight.
+Continue processing until peppers are fully pureed.
+Add more soaking water or stock if sauce becomes too tight.

-6. For an especially silky texture, use a spatula to push the sauce through a fine mesh sieve into a pan.
+6. Transfer sauce to a saucepan.
+For an especially silky texture, use a spatula to push the sauce through a fine mesh sieve into the pan.
 Add Mexican oregano and salt to taste.
 Adjust seasonings if necessary and simmer until sauce reaches desired consistency.